Soil Compilation

 One of Iowa City’s newest festivals is only a couple weeks away, and KRUI is pumped to attend!
 Witching Hour, according to the festival’s website, highlight’s the “unknown, creative process, and new work.”
 During its second year, Witching Hour features a diverse lineup ranging from multi-media workshops to comedy shows to cinematic adventures.
 Here are the events KRUI can’t wait to see!
 Music Psalm One After opening for Saul Williams at Mission Creek 2016, Psalm One returns to Iowa City to perform some new art!
-She’ll perform at 10:30 PM at The Mill on November 4. … Continued
+She’ll perform at 10:30 PM at The Mill on November 4.
+White … Continued

 Keep reading...